jameskelly33/milestone-project-1/README.md

 * **Navbar**
     * The navigation bar has the name IELTS 1-1 in the top-left corner and when clicked will bring you to the homepage.
-    * In the top-right corner are the four list-items
+    * In the top-right corner are the five list-items
         * Home
         * About me
         * Contact